eqfinney/recommender-systems/README.md

 This is my exploration of recommender systems at RC.
 Includes several toy examples and a less toy example using Charity Navigator data.
+It also includes my experimentation with several Python testing frameworks, as seen in the directory `tests`.